 - We will assign the application to a subject matter expert for initial review.
 If information is missing (i.e., the application does not meet Directive 065 “quick criteria” set out in section 7.4.1), we will close the application.
 Otherwise, we will proceed with a full technical review.
 For modified and rescinded spacing applications, we assess whether criteria in sections 18.104.22.168, 22.214.171.124, and 126.96.36.199 of Directive 065 are met.

 - We may request additional information (through a supplemental information request) to complete our technical review.

 - We will decide to approve, close, or deny the application.
 If we close it, the applicant may reapply without prejudice.
 If we deny it, the applicant can file an appeal through our appeal process.

-- We will provide the applicant with a link to the letter with our decision, which is accessible for 30 days through the Integrated Application Registry.
+- We will provide the applicant with a link to the letter with our decision, which is accessible through the Integrated Application Registry.
 After this period, the disposition document and a copy of the application can be ordered by emailing InformationRequest@aer.ca or calling 403-297-8311.
 We will also share our decision on our Publication of Decision page.